Anyline/mobile-ocr-documentation-anyline/source/index.md

 <a name="cutout_cropPadding"> </a>
 ####cropPadding
-If the part that is cropped out of the frame differs from the visible cutout in width and height by the x or y padding.
+Adapts the size of the cropped area from the frame.
+It changes the visible cutout width and height by the x or y padding.

 Positive values mean that the crop will be smaller than the cutout.
 Negative values mean that the crop will be bigger than the cutout.